Peter-CYF/ads1/week-1/README.md

 We print out `3 2 1`.

-So far this is quite easy.
-We could easily do this with a loop!

 #### Exercises:
 * Clone the repo at `https://github.com/Peter-CYF/ads1`
 * Make a branch called *week-1*